-Revenue for the year ended September 30, 2023 decreased by approximately \$21.1 million, or 16.1%, as compared to the prior year, primarily due to reduced customer demand as a result of general economic conditions.
-Cost of revenue as a percentage of revenue was 78.2% for the year ended September 30, 2023, as opposed to 75.6% for the year ended September 30, 2022, and was primarily due to increases in raw material costs, as compared to the prior year.
-General and administrative expenses decreased slightly during the year ended September 30, 2023, as compared to the year ended September 30, 2022.
-Sales and marketing expenses increased slightly during the year ended September 30, 2023, as compared to the year ended September 30, 2023 was approximately \$6.1 million, as compared to operating income of approximately \$14.2 million for the prior year period primarily due to those factors discussed above.
+Revenue for the year ended September 30, 2024 increased by approximately \$15.2 million, or 13.8%, as compared to the prior year.
+Cost of revenue as a percentage of revenue was 74.1% for the year ended September 30, 2024, as opposed to 78.2% for the year ended September 30, 2023.
+The increase in revenue and gross margin are primarily due to increased sales associated with the acquisition of the Harris Flooring Group® brands in the fourth quarter of fiscal year 2023.
+General and administrative expenses increased slightly during the year ended September 30, 2024, as compared to the year ended September 30, 2023.
+Sales and marketing expenses increased by approximately \$5.8 million, or 50.1% during the year ended September 30, 2024, as compared to the year ended September 30, 2023, primarily due to increased compensation and benefit costs for additional sales staff related to the sales of the Harris Flooring Group® brands.
+Operating income for the year ended September 30, 2024 was approximately \$8.2 million, as compared to operating income of approximately \$6.1 million for the prior year period primarily due to the factors discussed above.